 On Helping Others: A Musing on Possibilities

-Of course, we can all help others in superficial, practical ways: parents helping children by providing them with a nurturing home, children helping parents by performing chores around the home, friends helping friends by creating pleasant, respectful relationships.
+Of course, we can all help others in practical, outward ways: parents helping children by providing them with food, clothing, and shelter; children helping parents by performing chores around the home; friends helping friends by creating pleasant, respectful relationships.
 And then there are the little things like helping someone carry groceries or offering advice on the best plumber in town.

 Do You Like to Help People?

 You know, my own answer to that question is somewhat complex.
 I am a private person.
 Yet, I am a writer.
 Those two things might seem contradictory.
 Writers have to write about something and that equates to sharing information with others.
 A private person is loathe to do such sharing.
 A private person likes to keep to herself.
 But . . .